s223929/41934---Advanced-BIM-Materials/README.md

 **Claim**: _Materials used in roofs_.

-The report divides the roofs in two roof types: Green roof and Roof terrass.
+The report has divided the roof into two different roof categories: Green roof and Roof terrass.
 Respectively, these two types are divided into three and two roof sublayers.
 Overall, **13 different types of materials** are listed:

 - BGreen.it sedum tray system